M. I. Markose

-M. I. Markose (10 January 1923 – 20 January 2012) was a politician and social activist from Kerala.
+Malayil Ithappiri Markose (10 January 1923 – 20 January 2012) was a politician and social activist from Kerala.

 Life

 Markose was born on 10 January 1923 to Ithappiri and Sosa.
-He had two sons and three daughters.
+He married Annamma, and has two sons and three daughters.

 In 1947, he entered politics via the INC, and in 1964 he entered the fourth Kerala Legislature, representing Kothamangalam, Kerala.
 He served for seven years as a Member of the Legislative Assembly.